zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 Since Eqn.
 7d and 10b sum up to 1, we have just demonstrated that the full BSDF is energy-conserving.

 If you find reciprocity daunting, you are not alone.
 For instance, Eqn.
-18 and 21 in Bruce Walter's widely cited paper about microfacet models published in 2007 are missing a factor of $\small \eta_v^2 / \eta_l^2$.
+18 and 21 in Bruce Walter's widely cited paper about microfacet models for refraction are missing a factor of $\small \eta_v^2 / \eta_l^2$.

 ### Rough Surface BSDF